memoli0/arastir-telegram-001/README.md

 # arasTiR's Telegram Bot(Pre-Alpha)
-This is a version of arasTiR/AKR for Telegram.
+This is a version of arasTiR/AKR that can usable on Telegram.